This post is also available in: Português

 The Victoria Clock Tower (or Penang Clock Tower) is at the intersection of Light Street and Beach Street in Georgetown.
 It was erected in 1897 to commemorate Queen Victoria’s Diamond Jubilee.

 The Botanic Gardens is one of the oldest and most beautiful gardens in Malaysia, established in 1884.
-It is a haven for nature lovers and botany enthusiasts.
+It is a haven for nature lovers and enthusiasts.
+Also known as the “Waterfall Gardens” because of the cascading waterfall nearby, this enchanting 72-acre escape beckons with winding trails, beautiful flora, and serene ponds.

 The Penang National Park (or Taman Negara Pulau Pinang) is a protected nature reserve located on the northwestern coast of Penang Malaysia.
-It is Malaysia’s smallest national park, but offers a wealth of natural beauty and biodiversity, including pristine beaches, dense forests and mangrove swamps.
-Don’t miss out on a nice trekking to Monkey Beach!
+It is Malaysia’s smallest national park but offers a wealth of natural beauty and biodiversity, including beaches, forests and mangrove swamps.

 Go on a trekking to the waterfalls!
 Just bear in mind that during drought, the falls have no water.
 Our recommendations are: